turingschool/backend-curriculum-site/module4/lessons/express_knex.md

 CREATE DATABASE publications;
 ```

+If you are running into errors by running the above, see if this [website](https://www.revsys.com/writings/postgresql/errors.html) can help.

 Create a new directory and cd into it, then initialize NPM.
-Install knex globally and in your project, and pg (postgres) in your project from npm:
+Install knex globally and in your project, express globally and in your project, and pg (postgres) in your project from npm:

 ```
 npm init --yes
 npm install knex -g
 npm install knex --save
+npm install express -g
+npm install express --save
 npm install pg --save
 ```